 - Download the Samsung USB Drivers for the Windows operating system running on the computer.

-Rooting the Samsung Galaxy Tab S2 SM-T817W tablet running on the Android 6.0.1 Marshmallow software updates by flashing the CF-Auto-Root tool
+How to Root Samsung Galaxy Tab S2 SM-T817W on Android 6.0.1 Marshmallow Using CF-Auto-Root

 - Turn on the computer running Windows and log into the administrators account so you can use the flashing tool with the administrative permissions.
 (Some version of Windows also allow you to right-click on the Odin file and choose to run it as an administrator if you are unable to log into the computer with the admin account.)